 The swift move to remote and hybrid work has increased the number of cybersecurity threats.
 Many of the current threats depend on the vulnerability of lower-level employees.
 At work, these employees have layers of security that are not present as they work from home.
 According to the VMware Carbon Black Global Threat Report, 91% of global respondents had seen an increase in overall cyberattacks since the start of COVID-19.

 According to the Work-from-Home Employee Cybersecurity Threat Index released by Morphisec, 56% of employees are using personal computers to do company work, and almost 25% don’t know what security protocols are in place on their devices.

-Deep Instinct offers zero-time cybersecurity protection on any endpoint at any time.
+Deep Instinct offers zero-time cybersecurity and endpoint protection on any endpoint at any time.
 Its deep learning cybersecurity platform conducts automatic threat analysis, preventing threats that the algorithm determines is malicious.
 By actually preventing the vast majority of threats from executing gives SOC teams and malware analysts a fighting chance to remediate and contain the far fewer threats that do get through.